mihaip/infinite-mac/README.md

 # Infinite Mac

 A Mac with everything you'd want in 1995.
 Available in both [System 7](https://system7.app/) and [Mac OS 8](https://macos8.app/) flavors.
+For a high-level overview and the backstory, see [this blog post](https://blog.persistent.info/2022/03/blog-post.html).

 ## Development